aws-samples/aws-lambda-snapstart-xray-example/README.md

 ## AWS Lambda SnapStart with X-Ray

 This is a sample application to demonstrate using X-Ray with SnapStart enabled AWS Lambda function.
-You can find more details about this feature in [this]() blog post.
+You can find more details about this feature in [launch blog](https://aws.amazon.com/blogs/compute/debugging-snapstart-enabled-lambda-functions-made-easy-with-aws-x-ray) post.

 The sample application is a simple Hello World application with the following architecture